CBIIT/NCI-DOE-Collab-Pilot3-LSTM-based-Clinical-Text-Generator/Pilot3/P3B2/README.md

 ### Example output
 #### Checkpointing and model saving
-At each iteration of the training process, a model is output as a h5 file and also as a json file.
+At each iteration of the training process, the script outputs the model architecture and configuration in a JSON file and the model weights in a H5 file.

 An example model (in JSON format) is shown below.
 ```
 {"class_name": "Sequential", "keras_version": "1.1.0", "config": [{"class_name": "LSTM", "config": {"inner_activation": "hard_sigmoid", "trainable": true, "inner_init": "orthogonal", "output_dim": 256, "unroll": false, "consume_less": "cpu", "init": "glorot_uniform", "dropout_U": 0.0, "input_dtype": "float32", "batch_input_shape": [null, 20, 99], "input_length": null, "dropout_W": 0.0, "activation": "tanh", "stateful": false, "b_regularizer": null, "U_regularizer": null, "name": "lstm_1", "go_backwards": false, "input_dim": 99, "return_sequences": false, "W_regularizer": null, "forget_bias_init": "one"}}, {"class_name": "Dense", "config": {"W_constraint": null, "b_constraint": null, "name": "dense_1", "activity_regularizer": null, "trainable": true, "init": "glorot_uniform", "bias": true, "input_dim": null, "b_regularizer": null, "W_regularizer": null, "activation": "linear", "output_dim": 99}}, {"class_name": "Activation", "config": {"activation": "softmax", "trainable": true, "name": "activation_1"}}]}
 ```

 #### Sample text generated
 The model generates text files that are stored as ```example_<epoch>_<text-number>.txt``` within a separate folder.

 An example output may look like this:
 ```
 ----- Generating with seed: "Diagnosis"
                     DiagnosisWZing Pathology Laboratory is certified under this report. **NAME[M. SSS dessDing Adientation of the tissue is submitted in the same container labeled with the patient's name and designated 'subcarinal lymph node is submitted in toto in cassette A1.
 B. Received in formalin labeled "right lower outer quadrant; A11-A10 - slice 16 with a cell block and submitted in cassette A1.
 B. Received fresh for